-- 2.1 This policy applies to all staff, the council's elected Members and all working groups and partnerships.
+- 2.1 This policy applies to all staff, Councillors and all working groups and partnerships.
 The responsibilities of these groups and the individuals within them, for the implementation and the effective management of risk is detailed below. - 2.2 This policy and guidance will be reviewed periodically to take account of changing legislation, government initiatives, best practice and experience gained within the council.